unfoldingWord/unfoldingWord.github.io-old/pages/tools/api.md

 header_image: icon-uw.png
 ---

-The unfoldingWord web API uses a simple flat file that is available at: <https://api.unfoldingword.org>.
+The unfoldingWord web API uses a simple flat file structure that is available at: <https://api.unfoldingword.org>.
 Translated biblical content is available in multiple formats, including:

   -  **JSON** -- the unfoldingWord catalog lists all available content in all available language in JSON format.
   -  **HTML** -- content is made available for web publishing as HTML.